redox-os/book/src/troubleshooting.md

 - Use the `dmesg` command to read the kernel and userspace daemons log

+- If Orbital hangs you need to verify if the system also freezed by pressing Super+F1 to see the boot log or Super+F2 to switch to other `tty`, login as `root` and run `dmesg` to read the system log ("Super" is the key with Windows logo)

 - You can start the QEMU with the `make qemu gpu=no` command to easily copy the terminal text

 - You can write to the `debug:` scheme, which will output on the console, but you must be the `root` user.
 This is useful if you are debugging an program where you need to use Orbital but still want to capture messages